mikeolaniyi/FairMoney_Loan_Defaulters/README.md

 # FairMoney Loan Defaulters' Analysis

 ## Introduction:
 This project aims to develop a foundational understanding of risk analytics within FairMoney Financial Services, specifically focusing on minimizing the risk of financial loss while lending to customers.
-The analysis explores the dataset to uncover customer loan default behaviors.
+The analysis explores the dataset to uncover customer loan default behaviours.
 Understanding loan defaulters is critical for financial institutions to assess risk and make informed lending decisions.
 By utilizing a dataset containing information about past borrowers, including their demographics, financial history, and loan details, we aim to explore default patterns and provide actionable recommendations.

 ## Tools:
 - Excel